Juanpe/SkeletonView/README.md

 ## 🐒 How to use

+You only need **3** steps to use `SkeletonView`:

-Import SkeletonView in proper place.
+1. Import SkeletonView in proper place.
 ```swift
 import SkeletonView
 ```

-Now, you only need set what views will be `skeletonables`.
+2. Now, you only need set what views will be `skeletonables`.
 You can do this by two ways:

 **Using code:**
 ```swift